Careem celebrates 1bln rides

 PHOTO

+- Careem Captains have driven over 9 billion kilometres across more than 80 cities over ten years

+- The countries with the highest number of Careem rides are Pakistan (299 million), Saudi Arabia (242 million), and Egypt (230 million)

-Careem, the region's leading multi-service platform, has celebrated 1 billion ride hailing trips across the Middle East, North Africa and Pakistan.
+Dubai, UAE: Careem, the region's leading multi-service platform, celebrates 1 billion ride hailing trips across the Middle East, North Africa and Pakistan.

-The 1 billionth trip was completed in Qatar by Captain Razak Uppatti from Kerala, India, who has been driving with Careem for four years and has completed over 10,500 trips on the platform.
-To celebrate this milestone, Careem gifted Captain Uppatti a trip to his home town in Kerala.
+The 1 billionth trip was completed in Qatar by Captain Razak Uppattil from Kerala, India, who has been driving with Careem for four years and has completed over 10,500 trips on the platform.
+To celebrate this milestone, Careem gifted Captain Razak a trip to his home town in Kerala.

 Mudassir Sheikha, CEO & Co-founder of Careem, said: “Reaching the incredible milestone of 1 billion rides is thanks to the hard work of our Captains and colleagues as well as the trust that our customers have placed in us.
 We feel blessed to have made it easier for people to move around and to have created earning opportunities for more than 2.5 million people.
 The opportunity ahead is large and humbling - our region is full of untapped potential and there’s so much more we must do to simplify and improve life for people in the region.”

-Captain Uppatti commented: “I thank God to have completed the 1 billionth trip.
+Captain Razak Uppattil, the Captain who completed the 1 billionth ride, commented: “I thank God to have completed the 1 billionth trip.
 I have been at Careem for about four years and have so many favourite moments.
 It’s the people that I get to meet from all over the world that I really enjoy.
 I have three children back home in Kerala, India, and I am so excited to see them soon.”

 Careem Captains have driven over 9 billion kilometres across more than 80 cities over ten years.
 The countries with the highest number of rides recorded are Pakistan (299 million), Saudi Arabia (242 million), and Egypt (230 million).
 The longest single ride covered 1,113 kilometres, from Riyadh to Jazan in Saudi Arabia in 2020.
 The shortest single ride was a 200 metre trip in Lahore.